0xharib/0xharib.github.io/_posts/2023-01-23-where-are-the-new-computer-overlords.md

 IBM Watson was introduced to the world:
 1. from within the "artificial" universe of Jeopardy!
 Watson, in a highly structured and well defined setting
 2. and managed to perform far exceeding the highest expectations of any viewer

 This did two things:
 1. It announced the arrival of Watson with a bang.
-As a PR exercise it made people sit up and take notice.
+As a PR exercise, it made people sit up and take notice.
 2. It created sky-high expectations amongst viewers who believed that Watson's expertise could translate to ANY context.

 Generative AI projects/companies have done exactly the opposite.